verbb/formie/docs/submissions/statuses.md

 Those are system states.
 A status is your workflow label on top of that.

-Statuses are managed in Formie settings.
+Statuses are managed in Formie settings under **Submission Statuses**.

 Each status has: